In 1973, the Endangered Species Act (ESA) was passed, as concern had been expressed over the nation’s native animals becoming extinct.

 The False killer whale gets its name in more than one way.
-The false killer whale is not a killer whale at all, but a dolphin.
+The false killer whale is not a killer whale at all but a dolphin.
 Their name comes from their look, which includes a similarly shaped skull to that of killer whales.

 Reaching sizes up to 6m (20 ft) long, the false killer whale is dark gray or black.
 In captivity, they have been known to reach the age of 62.
-The main diet of the false killer whale is fish and squid, with tuna and mahi-mahi being their favorite due to the large size.
+The main diet of the false killer whale is fish and squid, with tuna and mahi-mahi being their favorite due to their large size.

 They will also attack smaller dolphins, and there have been attacks on sperm whales and smaller sharks.
 Several false killer whales can group up to take on larger prey.

-The false killer whales in North America have been listed as endangered since 2012, and there are estimated between 150 – 200 living in the Hawaii area, a number that has been declining recently.
+The false killer whales in North America have been listed as endangered since 2012, and there are an estimated 150 – 200 living in the Hawaii area, a number that has been declining recently.

-Woodland caribou are the only members of the deer family where both the male and the female have antler.
+Woodland caribou are the only members of the deer family where both the male and the female have antlers.
 Covered in brown fur, they have patches of white on their belly, neck, and tail.

 By moving into different areas, predators such as wolves, which were not in the previous area, will prey on the deer.
 If the area they live in gets smaller, the deer’s density increases, leading to more predation.